Compulsory education, special leave, or exemption

 What should I do?

-Exemption for a few hours per week for children aged 5
+Exemption for a few hours a week for 5-year-olds

-- You inform the school that you will be keeping your child at home for a few hours each week.
+- Please notify the school that you will be keeping your child at home for a few hours a week.

-- If you wish to keep your child at home for more than 5 hours per week, you must request permission from the school principal.
+- If you wish to have your child stay home for more than 5 hours a week, please request permission from the school principal.

 - Do this before your child turns 5.
 If you do this later, you must do it every year before July 1.